DemocracyStudio/interview_datasets/README.md

 engagement_platform : 10.
 Most of Smart-City developers nowadays promote a citizen-centric model engaging all stakeholders (government, academic, companies and civil society) in collaborative decision- making to achieve the best consensual decisions for all.
 These participative governance model usually lean on collaborative web platforms, to implicate the most people in decision-making for their city.
 Have you ever implemented such a platform in your organisation ?
 How do you think your organization could benefit from using it ?

 platform_features : 11.
 These platform apps usually propose different features like: real-time voting on decision to make, direct messaging between users and electives, contact matching between users, open information on Smart-City projects, marketplace of solutions to match companies with potential buyers, Data Analysis on the users...
 Do you already know what kind of features could help you the best in your goal achieving ?

+other_content : all questions/answers not listed in the interview outline